engineersubhadip/Git-Tutorial/README.md

 git stash show stash@{stashNumber} -> To see how many changes are there in the current stash

 How to store changes for the untracked file -> git stash --include-untracked

+Or we can move the file changes to the Staging Area and from there move the Stash.